adibfara/Lives/README.md

 So If you want to use operators like `concat`, you have to consider allowing only one observer to the LiveData.

+PRs are more than welcome, and please file an issue If you encounter something 🍻.

+You can also ping me on twitter [@TheSNAKY](http://twitter.com/TheSNAKY).

 License
 =======